Credit: Corrie Wingate for Amref Health Africa UK

 , it is vital that Amref addresses the needs of the most vulnerable members of the communities we work with.
 Sadly, all too often, women and girls fall into this category.

-But we also know that the power to effect lasting change lies with women and girls.
-Every year, Amref supports thousands of women working for change across sub-Saharan Africa.
-You’ll meet some of them in the following pages.
-What’s more, there’s evidence that investing in women and girls works.
+But we also know that the power to effect lasting change lies with women and girls - and what's more, there's evidence that investing in women and girls works.
 When a ten-year-old girl in rural Tanzania transitions to adulthood without having to go through “the cut”, she can continue her schooling and go on to fulfil her personal and professional potential.
 When a woman in Kibera, the largest urban slum in Africa, gives birth with the support of a trained midwife, any complications can be immediately addressed - and her baby gets the best possible start in life.

 "If we want to change the world, we should invest in the people who already are […] Imagine how much more we can accomplish if the women who are doing so much to move the world forward finally have our full support behind them."